Octoparse offers a powerful Cloud platform for premium users (Standard & Professional ) to run your tasks 24/7.

 To schedule a run in the cloud:

-When you finish configuring your task, click "Start Extraction" and select "Set a Schedule".
+When you finish configuring your task, click "Run" and select "Schedule(Local)".

-Select how frequently you want to run it: Once/Weekly/Monthly/Interval.
+Select how frequently you want to run it: Once/Weekly/Monthly/Repeat.
 And customize the time and date according to your data requirements.
-Click "Start" and the task will be run as scheduled.
+Click "Save and Run" and the task will be run as scheduled.

-Time for the next execution can be found on the dashboard.
-And if you wish to cancel a scheduled task, click "More Actions", select "Do not run on schedule" in "Cloud Extraction" tab.
+And if you wish to cancel a scheduled task, click "More", select "Schedule OFF" in the "Cloud runs".

 What's the default time zone for Octoparse Cloud platform?